YoloNomy/YoloNomy.github.io/codes/cosmo/horizons.md

 ## Event horizon

-The event horizon answer to the question : If we send a photon today what is the maximum distance it can reach until the end of the Universe?
+answer to the question : If we send a photon today what is the maximum distance it can reach until the end of the Universe?

-It's pretty same as for the particle horizon but this time we emitting the photon today $t_0$ and we let it travel until $t_f = +\infty$
+In some sense, the event horizon is a "reversed" particle horizon but this time the photon is emitted today $t_0$ on earth and we let it travel until $t_f \to +\infty$.
+Contrary to the two other kinds, this horizon does not set a limit on how far we can receive informations from, but on how far we can send informations to.

+From previous considerations it is now straightforward to calculate it's radius as:

 $$
 \chi_{evt}(t) = c\int_{t}^{+\infty} \frac{\text{d}t'}{a(t')}